Abdikafi-Adan/Abdikafi-Adan/README.md

  👋 Hi, I’m @Abdikafi-Adan

-Code Institute student with a focus on JavaScript, React, and UX/UI design in Figma.
+Code Institute student focusing on MERN-STACK with Next.jS and UX/UI design in Figma.
 Passionate about building engaging user experiences and continuously learning to refine my skills.
 Currently looking for opportunities to gain hands-on experience and grow as a developer.
 Eager to contribute to dynamic teams and make an impact!